Deepak020202/90DaysOfDevOps/README.md

 # Week 6 : Jenkins ( CI/CD ) Basics and Advanced real world challenge

-This set of tasks is designed as part of the 90DaysOfDevOps challenge to simulate real-world scenarios you might encounter on the job or in technical interviews.
-By completing these tasks, you'll gain practical experience with advanced Jenkins topics, including pipelines, distributed agents, RBAC, shared libraries, vulnerability scanning, and automated notifications.

-Complete each task and document all steps, commands, Screenshots, and observations in a file named `solution.md`.
-This documentation will serve as both your preparation guide and a portfolio piece for interviews.

 ---

 ## Task 1: Create a Jenkins Pipeline Job for CI/CD